toniktoo/everyone-bot/README.md

 /out - Opt-out of receiving mentions
 /everyone - Mention all opted-in users
 /clean - Admin-only command to clean up inactive users

+// new features commands

+/review - set review to random user from /in list /end_review - clear user connection with review
+/check - check user connections
+/check_all - check all users connections
 ```

 ## Installation